papiodesu/leptos_book/src/view/05_forms.md

     view! {
         <form on:submit=on_submit>
             <input type="text"
-                // here, we use the 「value」 *attribute* to set only
+                // here, we use the "value" *attribute* to set only
                 // the initial value, letting the browser maintain
                 // the state after that
                 value=name

-                // store a reference to this input in 「input_element」 node_ref=input_element
+                // store a reference to this input in "input_element" node_ref=input_element
             />
             <input type="submit" value="Submit"/>